Cochin Round Trip.

 Day 9: Thekaddy to Varkala – Ride 190 Kilometres / 6 hours riding.
 (Breakfast).

 We ride to Varkala after breakfast.
 The first half of the ride begins in the hills and then on the plain to reach Varkala.
 Varkala Beach, also known as Papanasham Beach.
-The word Papanasham means to wash away sins, and a dip in the waters of Papanasham Beach will wash away all the sins of your life.
+Papanasham means to wash away sins, and a dip in the waters of Papanasham Beach will wash away all the sins of your life.
 Varkala is the only town in Kerala where cliffs are found adjacent to the Arabian Sea.
 On arrival, we check into the beach resort.
 Later enjoy a relaxing walk along the beach and enjoy the Sunset.

 Overnight in the hotel in Varkala.